mariusrubo/Unity-Vertex-Displacements/README.md

 One application is the distortion of virtual bodies in virtual body illusions using virtual reality.
 Here, visuo-tactile congruency during touch is disrupted when the body's mesh is distorted, but preserved when a similar distortion is applied using vertex displacement.

 # Further Reading
+The technique is described in more detail in my article:

+Marius Rubo & Matthias Gamer, **Using Vertex Displacements to Distort Virtual Bodies and Objects While Preserving Visuo-tactile Congruency during Touch**, In *Proceedings of the 25th IEEE Virtual Reality (VR) conference,* 2018.

-The technique is described in more detail in my article [to be announced].
-Please cite the article when using this repo for your academic work.
+Please cite this article when using this repository for your academic work.